 e.
 VCSU shall control the availability of campus spaces for free speech and expressive activity as follows:

 i.
-VCSU shall maintain the generally accessible, open, outdoor areas of its campus as traditional public fora for free speech by students, faculty, student organizations, and members of the public, subject to reasonable and constitutional time, place, and manner restrictions.
-Institutions may require students, faculty, student organizations, and members of the public to obtain a permit to reserve the exclusive use of an outdoor space constituting a traditional public forum.
-Such permits may not be issued or denied based on the content of the message or viewpoint the permit requestor seeks to convey.
+VCSU shall maintain the generally accessible, open, outdoor areas of its campus as traditional public fora for free speech by students, employees, student organizations, and members of the public, subject to reasonable and constitutional time, place, and manner restrictions.
+Institutions may require students, employees, student organizations, and members of the public to obtain a permit to reserve the exclusive use of an outdoor space constituting a traditional public forum.
+Such permits may not be issued or denied based on the content of the message or viewpoint the permit requester seeks to convey.

 f.
-Students, faculty, and student organizations shall be permitted to invite guest speakers or groups to campus, and VCSU may not prohibit or disinvite such guest speakers based on the anticipated content or viewpoint of their speech or expression.
+Students, employees and student organizations shall be permitted to invite guest speakers or groups to campus, and VCSU may not prohibit or dis-invite such guest speakers based on the anticipated content or viewpoint of their speech or expression.

 i.
 VCSU may prohibit materially and substantially disruptive conduct.